tthew/gulp-webpack-seed/README.md

 ```bash
 gulp
 ```
-to use Webpack dev server
+to use Webpack dev server.
-you can play with source code and it will be livereloaded on change
+You can play with source code and it will be livereloaded on change.

 ##Usual build
 ```bash
 gulp build-all
 ```
-you can also build prod and dev separately
+You can also build prod and dev separately.

 ```bash
 gulp build-prod